Estimated reading time: 8 minutes

 This is why churches need to think about making people aware of what they do and building their church brand.

-The digital age has provided many low-cost tools that can help get the word out.
+The digital age has provided many free or low-cost tools that can help churches get the word out.

 The challenge becomes getting up to speed on the latest technologies and using them as communication tools.